 - Make a positive impact on the lives of others (while making a difference in your own!)

-- Build great friendships that will last a lifetime
+- Create great friendships that will last a lifetime

-- Meet great people and just have FUN!
+- Meet WOO-onderful people and just have FUN!

-Volunteer Awards and Recognition, including: Volunteer of the Month; Top 10 Volunteers; 50, 100, 250 and 500 Hour Volunteers; Volunteer of the Year; Student Intern on the Board of Trustees; and much more!
+Volunteer Awards and Recognition, including: Volunteer of the Week; Top 10 Volunteers of the Year; 50, 100, 250 and 500 Hour Volunteers; Volunteer of the Year; Student Intern on the Board of Trustees; and much more!

 OTHER VOLUNTEER OPPORTUNITIES

 See below for more ways you can help!
-If you have any questions or would like to get involved, contact Director of Volunteer Services, Sarah Perez-Stable at firstname.lastname@example.org or call (440) 892-1001.
+If you have any questions or would like to get involved, contact Director of Volunteer Services, Sarah Cooney at firstname.lastname@example.org or call (440) 892-1001.

 Grab your Key Club, youth group, company, athletic team, Kiwanis group or other friends and help Youth Challenge in the following ways:

-- Prepare or provide food and juice for children’s snack time.
+- Prepare or provide food for a summer or weekend program.

 - Donate new or slightly used items to YC.
-We are always in search of small gifts of thanks for volunteers, prizes for children to be given at various activities, and Wish List Give us a call if you have something to bring in!
+We are always in search of sports equipment, gifts for volunteers, prizes for children to be given at various activities, and various items off our Wish List.
+Give us a call if you have something to bring in!

-- Help out behind the scenes or with the kids at programs as they try their hand at a new sport.
-You can help coach a game, run an activity, lead us in song, and much more.
+- Share your skills.
+Help out behind the scenes or with the kids at programs as they try their hand at a new sport.
+You can help coach a game, run an activity, lead us in song, help us with our annual benefit, and much more.

 - BE CREATIVE!
 Do you have another way your group might be able to help out?
 LET US KNOW!